marijnh/Eloquent-JavaScript/15_event.md

 {{figure {url: "img/chapter_picture_15.jpg", alt: "Picture a Rube Goldberg machine", chapter: "framed"}}}

 Some programs work with direct user input, such as mouse and keyboard actions.
-That kind of input isn't available as neatly organized data structure—it comes in piece by piece, in real time, and the program is expected to respond to it as it happens.
+That kind of input isn't available as a well-organized data structure—it comes in piece by piece, in real time, and the program is expected to respond to it as it happens.